Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: INTRODUCTION

-Direct numerical simulations would be best-suited to study the fragmentation of a circumstellar disc, but it is still challenging to follow the long-term evolution ($\sim 10^5$ yr) of a protostellar system up to the point when a majority of stars reach their zero-age main-sequence (ZAMS).
-To connect the ``missing link'' between the early collapsing phase and the final state of a protostellar system, researchers often employ the following two technical methods.
-In the first method, called the sink particle technique, dense regions are replaced with Lagrangian particles.
+There still remain technical limitations in numerical simulations of disc evolution.
+In order to follow the long-term evolution of the accretion phase, researchers often employ the following two technical methods.
+In the first method, called the sink particle method, dense regions are replaced with Lagrangian particles.
 The mass of a sink particle is estimated from the amount of gas accreted into a sphere with a certain accretion radius.
-In the second method, a stiff equation of state (EOS) is assumed in dense regions to prevent further contraction of gas.
+In the second method, a stiff EOS is assumed in dense regions to prevent further contraction of gas \citep{Machida15, Hirano17}.
+With the sink particle technique, recent numerical studies have successfully followed the entire evolution of accretion discs \citep{Fukushima20, Sugimura20}, but further complicated modelling is required to reproduce the following processes that control the multiplicity of protostars \citep[e.g.][]{Wollenberg20}.
+Mergers of protostars can efficiently reduce the number of protostars \citep[e.g.,][]{Susa19}.
+A rapidly rotating protostar acquiring angular momentum from accreted gas can eventually break up into two protostars \citep{Lyttleton53, Chandrasekhar62, Chandrasekhar65, Eriguchi82}.
+With the stiff EOS method, although we can follow only $\sim 10$--$100$ yr of the evolution even with currently available computational resources \citep{Greif12, Machida15, Hirano17}, this method can accurately reproduce the relevant physical processes, such as mergers and the break-up of protostars.

-With the sink particle mothod, recent numerical studies have successfully followed the entire evolution of accretion discs \citep{Fukushima20, Sugimura20}, but further complicated modelling is required to reproduce the following processes that control the multiplicity of protostars \citep[e.g.][]{Wollenberg20}.
-Mergers of protostars can efficiently suppress the number of protostars \citep[e.g.,][]{Susa19}.
-A rapidly rotating protostar acquiring angular momentum from accreted gas eventually breaks up into two protostars \citep{Lyttleton53, Chandrasekhar62, Chandrasekhar65, Eriguchi82}.
-With the stiff EOS method, although we can follow only $\sim 10$--$100$ yrs of the evolution even with currently available computational resources \citep{Greif12, Machida15, Hirano17}, this method can accurately reproduce the relevant physical processes, such as mergers and the break-up of protostars.
+In our previous work \citepalias{Chiaki16}, we performed a series of numerical simulations of low-metallicity star formation within cosmological minihalos by adopting a stiff EOS technique.
+We found that two distinct modes of fragmentation (CF and DF) occur for different initial conditions.
+However, in C16, with the smoothed particle hydrodynamics (SPH) scheme, the local Jeans length was only marginally resolved by 10 smoothing lengths.
+It is known that, if a contracting gas cloud is not sufficiently resolved, spurious fragmentation may occur \citep{Truelove97, Truelove98}.
+In addition, we followed the disc evolution only up to 50 years after the first adiabatic core formation.
+Although CF occurs along dense thin filaments in some runs, the filaments and fragments are quickly accreted onto the most massive protostar.
+In order to determine whether the filaments and fragments are disrupted or not, it is necessary to follow the longer evolution of the protostellar systems.